Company of Mary

-The Missionaries of the Company of Mary is a missionary religious congregation within the Catholic Church.
+The Company of Mary (Societas Mariae Monfortana; abbreviated SMM), commonly known as the Montfort Missionaries, is a missionary religious congregation within the Catholic Church.
 The community was founded by Saint Louis de Montfort in 1705 with the recruitment of his first missionary disciple, Mathurin Rangeard.
 The congregation is made up of priests and brothers who serve both in the native lands and in other countries.
 The Montfortian Family comprises three groups: the Company of Mary, the Daughters of Wisdom and the Brothers of Saint Gabriel.